-The theme of AMiIBL’s summer workshop this year is “Level Up Your Teaching with Inquiry”.
+The theme of AMiIBL’s summer workshop this year was “Level Up Your Teaching with Inquiry”.
 Whether you’re brand new to using inquiry, have dabbled with inquiry for a few semester, or have been teaching with inquiry for decades, there is always room to grow.
 This very active 1-day workshop will bring together both new and experienced college math instructors to share ideas and promote growth for all.
 We look forward to engaging discussions anchored in video lesson study, examples of student work, sample syllabi, and more.

 Date: June 28, 2022

 Time: 9am - 4pm ET (with ample lunch break)

 Email Nina White (email@example.com) to request access to workshop materials.

 Erin R. Militzer is a professor of Mathematics at Ferris State University and has been teaching using active learning & IBL since 2010.
 During her teaching post-doctoral at the University of Arizona, she began teaching Elementary Education courses and fell in love with teaching pre-service (and eventually) in-service teachers.
 She has also been an Intel Math instructor for various districts throughout Michigan.
 The Ferris State Mathematics department gives Erin a chance to teach a variety of courses at varying levels.
 She has taught every course from High School Algebra to Real Analysis and most recently a long stint of the calculus course (using Active Calculus).
 She participates in as many active learning conferences she can and appreciates the AMiIBL community!
 Erin has 3 kids (9, 6 & 2), 3 Bengal cats and a wonderful husband all who keep her busy and on her toes.